Women in the patristic age: Women as the weaker sex

 Chrysostom said that "the male sex enjoyed the higher honor.
-Man was first formed; and elsewhere he shows their superiority….
+Man was first formed; and elsewhere he shows their superiority....
 He wishes the man to have the preeminence in every way."
 Of women he said that "The woman taught once, and ruined all.
-On this account therefore he saith, let her not teach.
+On this account therefore he said, let her not teach.
 But what is it to other women, that she suffered this?
 It certainly concerns them; for the sex is weak and fickle, and he is speaking of the sex collectively."
 (1 Timothy, Homily 9).

+Augustine may have elevated the contempt of women and sex in some his writings.
+To him, women's inferiority to men was so obvious that he felt that he had to ask the question: "Why was woman created at all".
+He concluded that woman was created purely for procreation and for nothing else.
+The expulsion of Adam and Eve from paradise, according to him, was purely the fault of Eve.